gashawgedef/Steghub_Devops_Engineering_Projects/project-02-LEMP_STACK/aws-lemp-stack-implementation-101-to-107.md

 Exit
 ```

-- test if the new user has the proper permissions by logging in to the MySQL console again, this time using the custom user credentials:
+- Test if the new user has the proper permissions by logging in to the MySQL console again, this time using the custom user credentials:

 ```
 mysql -u example_user -p